Full Orchestra

 for solo Flute & Orchestra (2020) 20’ 00”

-To be premiered by Katherine Bryan and the RSNO, conducted by Thomas Søndergård as part of the 2021:22 Season Finale Concerts
+Premiered by Katherine Bryan and the RSNO, conducted by Thomas Søndergård as part of the 2021:22 Season Finale Concerts.

 Endlings